xJeris/EQEMU_Item_Expansions/README.md

 </ul><br/>

 ## Errors and Omissions
-There were definitely be errors or missing items.
+There will definitely be errors or missing items.
 A list of missing items will appear as a separate file at a future date.
 <br/><br/>

 ## Updating your Database